-Hasn’t it been wonderful having the lovable Mary Berry back on our screens?
-With the Great British Bake Off drawing to a close we’ve got our spatulas at the ready, and as we at Haven love the seaside, we have picked our top three, easy-to-make seaside theme bakes!
+Hasn’t it been wonderful having The Great British Bake Off back on our screens?
+It might be on a new channel with new presenters but Bake Off is still the best.
+So we’ve got our spatulas at the ready, and as we at Haven love the seaside, we have picked our top three, easy-to-make seaside theme bakes!

 What you will need: